 Recommended by Claudia from My Adventures Across The World

 One of the most recommended tours is that of the Sacred Valley.
-Tours depart every morning from Cusco, and can either return there or drop tourists in Ollantaytambo, the last stop along the tour.
+Tours depart every morning from Cusco and can either return there or drop tourists in Ollantaytambo, the last stop along the tour.

 This tour is a great opportunity to discover and learn more about the Inca civilization, as it visits at least 3 incredible sites.
-The first stop typically is Pisaq site, which is wonderful to explore.
+The first stop typically is the Pisaq site, which is wonderful to explore.

-After a quick visit to the local market, the tour continues to visit other places in the area, such as Moray, which is a unique site that shows the advanced cultivation techniques used by the Inca.
+After a quick visit to the local market, the tour continues to visit other places in the area, such as Moray, a unique site that shows the advanced cultivation techniques used by the Inca.

 The Salt Mines are hardly visited on a guided tour, but the valley pass usually includes a ticket to visit them.
-That’s why it is recommended to spend an extra night in the valley before either going back to Cusco or heading to Aguas Calientes in order to visit Machu Picchu.
+That’s why it is recommended to spend an extra night in the valley before either going back to Cusco or heading to Aguas Calientes to visit Machu Picchu.